One Day in Glasgow Best Things To Do by JetSettingFools.com

 Girl with a Magnifying Glass Mural, Glasgow, Scotland

 MAP.
-We have already mentioned the incredible street art – and seeking it out is one of the top things to do in Glasgow for a day.
-There are a few great murals just steps from the St. Enoch Underground Station we recommend seeing.
+We have already mentioned the incredible street art – and seeking out more works is one of the top things to do in Glasgow for a day.

 World's Most Economical Taxi Street Art Mural in the Glasgow, Scotland

-While seeking out street art on Mitchell Street, check out The Lighthouse – an architecturally unique building designed by renowned Scottish architect, Charles Rennie Mackintosh, in 1895.
-It now serves as Scotland’s Centre for Design and Architecture and was unfortunately closed to visitors on our most recent trip to Glasgow.
+While seeking out street art on Mitchell Street, check out The Lighthouse.
+This unique building was designed by renowned Scottish architect Charles Rennie Mackintosh in 1895.
+It now serves as Scotland’s Centre for Design and Architecture.

 #16 Buchanan Street